CORE-SNU/MPC-PEARL/README.md

 ### 3.3 Evaluation and Visualization
-To see how trained agent navigates among dynamic environment, run following line:
+To see how the trained agent navigates among dynamic environments, run the following line:
 ```
 python test_navigation.py ./configs/Navigation_MPC.json ./output/Navigation_MPC/[EXP_WANT_TO_VISUALIZE]
 ```
-Note that configuration file should match between trainig and testing.
-Result summary will appear in `./results_total_[TEST_TIME].csv`
+Note that the configuration file should remain the same between trainig and testing.
+The summary of the result appears in `./results_total_[TEST_TIME].csv`

-Followings can be given as options for `test_navigation.py`
+The following options can be given for `test_navigation.py`:
 - `--video` : Navigation video will be saved in `.gif` foramt.
 Default = False
 - `--mpc_only`: If true, the agent will only use MPC for navigation.
 Default = False
 - `--num_trajs`: Number of adaptation steps to use.
 Default = 10